EriEriel/Terminal_Shelf-WebApp/README.md

 ## Features

 **Currently working**
-- Search by title, author, tags
-- Add, edit, and delete entries (novels, fanfic, bookmarks)
+- Error and empty page handling
-- Tag system for flexible organisation
+- Image upload system
-- Cover image support via URL
-- Notes per entry
+- Group search with tags when click on tags
+- Get default title by enter the URL instead of typing it manually

+**In progress**
 - Responsive layout

-**In progress**
+- Mocking terminal style CLI to manage archive
+- Curated tab show more stuff than just favourite (The Entry that still mark as plan to read for long period for example)

+**Done**
 - Authentication (email/password + OAuth)
 - Per-user data isolation
 - Filtering by category, status etc.
+- Notes per entry
+- Cover image support via URL
+- Search by title, author, tags
+- Add, edit, and delete entries (novels, fanfic, bookmarks)
+- Tag system for flexible organisation

 ---